smart94423/pabutools/docs/_sources/usage.rst

 Sequential Phragmèn's Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The sequential Phragmén's rule has also been implemented.
-It behaves like other rules, though it does not rely on a satisfaction measure.
+Another rule provided is the Sequential Phragmèn's Rule, which is different from the previous two as it does not rely on a satisfaction measure.

 .. code-block:: python